awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 You can copy the text that is displayed on the dashboard, or choose **Download**\.

 Amazon RDS for PostgreSQL handles text differently\.
 Using the Performance Insights dashboard, you can view and download up to 500 bytes\.
 To access more than 500 bytes, set the size limit with the DB instance parameter `track_activity_query_size`\.
 The maximum value is 102,400 bytes\.
 To view or download text over 500 bytes, use the AWS Management Console, not the Performance Insights CLI or API\.
-For more information, see [Setting the SQL Text Limit for Amazon RDS for PostgreSQL DB Instances](#USER_PerfInsights.UsingDashboard.SQLTextLimit)\.
+For more information, see [Setting the SQL text limit for Amazon RDS for PostgreSQL DB instances](#USER_PerfInsights.UsingDashboard.SQLTextLimit)\.

 **To view more SQL text in the Performance Insights dashboard**